Learn the basics about extramural funding instruments and announcements before you decide which funding mechanism best fits your needs.

 - A certain number of contracts receive set-aside funds.

 - NICHD-specific RFPs and contract opportunities are available at the Federal Business Opportunities website.

 With this type of project, the investigator comes up with the research project idea, submits a grant application, and initiates and manages the research within an area that is relevant to NIH.
 Most NIH grants are unsolicited.

 NICHD accepts investigator-initiated applications using several broad NIH Parent Announcements.

-The table below provides a quick comparison of the features of different types of FOAs.
+The following table provides a quick comparison of the features of different types of NOFOs.